jpcrowther-cloud/midi-command-studio-docs/README.md

 ## Screenshots And Demos

-Product screenshots and GIFs are tracked in the repository so the README and docs can reference stable assets over time.
+Screenshots and GIFs used by the documentation are stored here:

 ![MIDI Command Studio main window](assets/screenshots/main-window.png)

 - [`assets/screenshots/`](assets/screenshots/)
 - [`assets/gifs/`](assets/gifs/)

-Add only current visuals that match the public release.

 ## Downloads And Releases